ravichas/AMPL-Tutorial/README.md

 * **Tutorial-00 (Basic COLAB Tutorial):** https://github.com/ravichas/AMPL-Tutorial/blob/master/00_BasicCOLAB_Tutorial.ipynb : Basic COLAB tutorial

-* **Tutorial-01 (AMPL-COLAB setup; will be uploaded soon):**  This COLAB notebook will setup AMPL and make a copy of AMPL installation for later use.
+* **Tutorial-01 (AMPL-COLAB setup):** https://github.com/ravichas/AMPL-Tutorial/blob/master/01_Install_AMPL_on_COLAB.ipynb : This COLAB notebook will setup AMPL and make a copy of AMPL installation in Google Drive for later use.
+Plesae note that you need a Gmail account (personal account; institution Gmail account not tested) as this Notebook will store AMPL installation files on your Google Drive.

+* **Tutorial-01a (AMPL-GPU-COLAB setup):** https://github.com/ravichas/AMPL-Tutorial/blob/master/01A_Install_AMPL_GPU_on_COLAB.ipynb : This COLAB notebook will setup AMPL and make a copy of AMPL-GPU installation in Google Drive for later use.
 Plesae note that you need a Gmail account (personal account; institution Gmail account not tested) as this Notebook will store AMPL installation files on your Google Drive.

 * **Tutorial-02:** https://github.com/ravichas/AMPL-Tutorial/blob/master/02_Delaney_Example.ipynb : This COLAB notebook will use the pre-installed AMPL from your Google Drive.
 Make sure you run tutorial-1 before running this example.